United Nations Trusteeship Council: Present status

 Its mission fulfilled, the Trusteeship Council suspended its operation on 1 November 1994, and, although under the United Nations Charter it continues to exist on paper, its future role and even existence remains uncertain.
 The Trusteeship Council has a president and vice-president, although the sole current duty of these officers is to meet with the heads of other UN agencies on occasion.
 According to the United Nations website:

-By a resolution adopted on 25th of May 1994, the Council amended its rules of procedure to drop the obligation to meet annually and agreed to meet as occasion required -- by its decision or the decision of its President, or at the request of a majority of its members or the General Assembly or the Security Council.
+By a resolution adopted on 25th of May 1994, the Council amended its rules of procedure to drop the obligation to meet annually and agreed to meet as occasion required—by its decision or the decision of its President, or at the request of a majority of its members or the General Assembly or the Security Council.

+The Trusteeship Council continues to hold brief formal meetings, once every two years, to elect a new President and Vice-President; by convention, the roles rotate between the deputy permanent representatives of France and the UK.

 The chamber itself is still used for other purposes.
 Following a three-year refurbishment, restoring its original design by Danish architect Finn Juhl, the chamber was re-opened in 2013.
-The current president of the Trusteeship Council is James Kariuki and the Vice-President is Nathalie Broadhurst Estival.
+The current president of the Trusteeship Council, as of the 75th Session, is Jay Dharmadhikari of France and the Vice-President is James Kariuki of the United Kingdom.